-Many Polish airmen served in the Royal Air Force and RAF 315 (City of Deblin) Squadron flew training exercises from the Co.
-Down airfield during 1943.
-Flegier was an experienced pilot although while based at Ballyhalbert, he would crash two Supermarine Spitfires.
+Many Polish Aircrew served in the Royal Air Force and R.A.F.
+315 (City of Deblin) Squadron flew training exercises from Ballyhalbert, Co.
+Down during 1943.
+Flegier was an experienced pilot although while based at Ballyhalbert, Co.
+Down he would crash two Supermarine Spitfires.

 Royal Air Force authorities declared Sergent Henryk Andrzej Flegier killed on active service.
-His grave is in the RC Plot, Section 18, Grave 24 of Movilla Cemetery, Newtownards, Co.
+His grave is in the R.C.
+Plot, Section 18, Grave 24 of Movilla Cemetery, Newtownards, Co.
 Down.
 The death of Sergeant Flegier was the last fatality R.A.F.
 315 Squadron experienced during their time in Northern Ireland.